-Fiscal Page Finding This of Finding CFDA Questioned State Corrective Action and Applicable F or Previous Findings Not Corrected or Partia illy Corrected Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2014 56 2014-033 Improve Information Security Program N/A - SCC Corrective action is ongoing The Commission will dedicate resources to improve the information security program, and will develop a plan to draft and implement the specific policies and procedures noted in the APA findings in accordance with the SEC501 standard.
-That plan will also address development of a gap analysis between the current information security program and the SEC501 standard. drafting and review of the control policies and procedures needed as cited A new policy drafting process has been implemented at the SCC to streamline the review of future policy drafts by the IS Policy Committee. no significant difference Virginia I ottery 2017 57 2017-037 Improve Vulnerability Mitigation Efforts N/A - VAL Resolved - corrective action is completed 2017 56 Improve Application and Database Controls over the Enterprise Resource Planning System N/A - VAL Corrective action is ongoing Update and implement new procedures and corrective actions to implement controls to align operations with industry best practices and the Commonwealth's Information Securty Standard, SEC 501-09.
+Fiscal Page Finding CFDA Questioned State Corrective Action and Applicable Applicable For Previous Findings Illy Corrected Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2014 56 2014-033 Improve Information Security Program N/A scc Corrective action is ongoing The Commission will dedicate resources to improve the information security program, and will develop a plan to draft and implement the specific policies and procedures noted in the APA findings in accordance with the SEC501 standard.
+That plan will also address development of a gap analysis between the current information security program and the SEC501 standard. drafting and review of the control policies and procedures needed as cited by the APA.
+A new policy drafting process has been implemented at the SCC to streamline the review of future policy drafts by the IS Policy Committee. no significant difference Virginia 2017 57 2017-037 Improve Vulnerability Mitigation Efforts N/A - VAL Resolved - corrective action is completed 2017 56 Improve Application and Database Controls over the Enterprise Resource Planning System N/A - VAL Corrective action is ongoing Update and implement new procedures and corrective actions to implement controls to align operations with industry best practices and the Commonwealth's Information Securty Standard, SEC 501-09.
 Corrective action was not expected to be completed, which is why the status is still in Progress.
+Continuing to implement control improvements as planned.
 Delayed implementation of one aspect of the corrective action plan due to technical issues.
-2016 25 Improve Application and Database Controls over the Dynamics AX Financial System N/A - VAL See Finding Number 2017-036 2017 31 2017-013 Properly Record Fixed Asset Additions N/A - VAL Resolved - corrective action is completed FEDERAL AWAR D FINDINGS U. S. Dep 2017 ure Match Federal Grants with Qualifying State Expenses 10.205 \$2,509,998 VSU Resolved - corrective action is completed 2017 112 2017-088 Strengthen Subrecipient Monitoring Process 10.558 - VDH Resolved - corrective action is completed of Commer F Comment of the Commen Plane day Australia 1 111 1 Afternation Filtration MCDEA assess 1 Edular annual 2017 113 2017-089 Improve Controls over Federal Reporting Economic Dvelopment Cluster • VSBFA Corrective action is ongoing consultation with APA, VSBFA is making additional modifications to our internal Existing VSBFA procedures for preparation and review of the federal EDA semi-annual report and annual SEFA report are being further clarified with additional details.
-U. S. Dep 2017 artment 114 Strengthen Internal Controls over Federal Awards 12.401 - DMA Corrective action is ongoing Properly classify all expenses to the correct CFDA number.
+2016 25 Improve Application and Database Controls over the Dynamics AX Financial System N/A - VAL See Finding Number 2017-036 2017 31 2017-013 Properly Record Fixed Asset Additions N/A - VAL Resolved - corrective action is completed FEDERAL AWAR D FINDINGS U. S. De 2017 ure Match Federal Grants with Qualifying State Expenses 10.205 \$2,509,998 VSU Resolved - corrective action is completed 2017 112 2017-088 Strengthen Subrecipient Monitoring Process 10.558 - VDH Resolved - corrective action is completed U. S. De 2017 partment 113 of Commer 2017-089 Economic Dvelopment Cluster - VSBFA Corrective action is ongoing Financing Authority should implement policies and procedures, to include a deocumented review process, over the reporting process to ensure accurate reporting of RLF information to EDA and retain all support for material amounts reported. consultation with APA, VSBFA is making additional modifications to our internal Existing VSBFA procedures for preparation and review of the federal EDA semi-annual report and annual SEFA report are being further clarified with additional details.
+U. S. De 2017 Strengthen Internal Controls over Federal Awards 12.401 - DMA Corrective action is ongoing Properly classify all expenses to the correct CFDA number.
 Update policies and procedures to address how DMA allocates costs by program, project, or facility. concerning the original finding.
 Hiring request has been revised to indicate funding source.
 There is no allocation of personnel costs across programs; they only work for one program, per federal appropriations law.
 Discussions with APA personnel clarified the finding.